woylie/flop/README.md

 end
 ```

-### Validation and querying
+### Query data

-You can validate Flop parameters with `Flop.validate/2` or `Flop.validate!/2`
+You can use `Flop.validate_and_run/3` or `Flop.validate_and_run!/3` to validate
-and apply the Flop options to a query with `Flop.query/2`.
+the Flop parameters, retrieve the data from the database and get the meta data
+for pagination in one go.

 ```elixir
 defmodule MyApp.Pets do